 ESL-NI 7100 Topics in International Business Culture: Leading Successful Meetings

-Meetings are common practice in professions around the globe, but practices differ across cultures.
+Meetings are common practice in professions across the globe, but practices differ according to culture.
 Learn how to lead and participate actively in business meetings with international co-workers, customers, and clients.
 Participants will gain knowledge and skills needed to set agendas, keep meetings on target, encourage participation and exchange of ideas, make decisions, assign action items, and follow up.
 Useful vocabulary, structures, and strategies will be introduced and practiced in simulation activities.